 |Travel Fee||$95 per hour|

-An event photography contract details the event in subject of shooting and all the legal rules pertaining to the shoot and the use of the photos thereafter.
-A contract should be signed before any money is transferred from client to the photographer.
+An event photography contract details the event and all legal rules pertaining to the shoot and the use of the photos thereafter.
+A contract should be signed before the client pays the photographer any money.

 A photography contract should cover the following: